mickmcq/mickmcq.github.io/uxintro/index.md

 # What we teach

 ::: {.notes}
 Following are some of the activities we teach UX designers to do.
 I (Mick) personally emphasize the need for speed in action and slowness in thought.
-There are repeatable processes that can be polished so that your cycle time is faster than your rivals.
+On the one hand, there are repeatable processes that can be polished so that your cycle time is faster than your rivals.
 You need to learn to do these activities quickly.

 On the other hand, thought is hard, solitary, and slow.
 You need to practice slow thought to enhance your creativity.
 :::